Testosterone Replacement: Is There Another Way?

 - nutritional adequacy

 When it comes to testing, its important to look beyond blood testosterone levels.
 Consider checking total testosterone as well as free testosterone (this is the testosterone that is not bound by SHBG), oestrogen, SHBG, inflammatory markers, DHEA-S, DHT, androstenidione, lutenizing hormone (this hormone is the key trigger for testosterone production) and follicle stimulating hormone.
-There are other tests that may need to be checked depending on the particular individual.
+There are other tests that may need to be checked depending on the particular individual, but at the time one of the most effective according to experts is the us of these natural testosterone supplements for men.

 Rachel Arthur – Men’s health & Hormones 2015